EDIpack/EDIpackManuscript/Reply_RefereeB.md

 > *The motivation of including the code on p.
 12 is unclear.
 What is the intention here?*

 We thank the referee for raising this point.
 The code snippet on page 12 was originally included to illustrate the concrete implementation of the mapping from Fock states to symmetry sectors for different values of ${\tt ed\_mode}$.
 Our goal was to make explicit the internal logic used to construct the quantum number-conserving subspaces, bridging the gap between formal description and practical realization.
-Moreover, this code snippet is useful to understand the structure of the ${\tt sparse_map}$ used to implement fast-algorithm for the evaluation of the reduced impurity density matrix in section 3.5.2.
+Moreover, this code snippet is useful to understand the structure of the ${\tt sparse_map}$ used to implement fast algorithm for the evaluation of the reduced impurity density matrix in Section 3.5.2.

 In response to the referee’s comment, we have slightly revised the manuscript to clarify this intent.
 Specifically, we have added the following introductory sentence to the relevant section: